shemetz/foundry-macros/README.md

 # Compendiums
 `itamacros.db` is a compendium of all of these macros.
 The dependencies of macros used here are all based on either having this compendium or having the dependency macros in your world.

+`critical-hits.db` is a compendium for the critical hit tables per damage type.